yiisoft/rbac-db/README.md

 ];
 ```

-Because item and assignment storages are completely indepedent, migrations are separated as well in order to prevent
+Because item and assignment storages are completely independent, migrations are separated as well to prevent the
 creation of unused tables.
 So, for example, if you only want to use assignment storage, add only
 [migrations/assignments](./migrations/assignments) to source paths.

 Other ways of using migrations are covered [here](https://github.com/yiisoft/db-migration#usage).